osperaja/bioseq-autoencoder/README.md

 - Defines and trains a neural autoencoder using PyTorch.
 - Evaluates performance with Hamming distance.

+## Precautions
+- Please read this with a less critical eye, as this is my first time using NN architecture.

 ## Usage
 1. Install dependencies:
 ```bash